 be used by the authors mostly for strengthening the way contributions are presented, in order to make them

 accessible and useful for the broad audience and to increase the likelihood of generating fruitful discussions.

 Best full papers will be selected for publication in one or more special issues of journals in related areas (pending).

-The paper have to be formatted according to the SigMetrics ACM (latex) style available at:
+The paper have to be formatted according to the Springer (latex) as described in:

 Contributions should be submitted in electronic format (PDF) through Easychair.

 Find all necessary information here.

 Different submission options are available for InfQ 2017 as specified in the following.

 Best paper awards will be provided for each category below.

 Extended versions of the best full papers will be selected for consideration in a special issue